-A priority on academic growth over participation in extra-curricular activities is a general standard in education.
-Therefore, students who have a GPA of less than 2.00 for any marking period may become academically ineligible to participate in extra-curricular activities, such as team sports, theater arts, or Model United Nations.
+Because LifePlus prioritizes academic learning, it may sometimes become necessary for students to limit extra-curricular activities to receive additional support academically.
+Students' academic learning is monitored throughout the year.
+Those students that show difficulty in academics may become ineligible to participate in extra-curricular activities, such as team sports, theater arts, or Model United Nations for a period to focus on academics and to reclaim a good academic standing.
 Academic ineligibility is meant to support students in restoring their good academic standing.
 LifePlus schools recognize that learning is unique to each student and the determination of Academic Ineligibility is done on a case-by-case basis with input from teachers, Learning Support staff, the school counselor, and the divisional principal.
 Students unable to resolve academic deficiencies resulting in academic ineligibility for more than a semester may be placed on academic probation.